sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 	</div>

 === ":material-car-battery: External DC Power (VIN)"
-	The RTK mosaic-X5 includes a fully-isolated DC-DC converter, for applications where you may want to power the unit from a vehicle.
+	The RTK mosaic-T includes a fully-isolated DC-DC converter, for applications where you may want to power the unit from a vehicle.
 The DC-DC converter accepts DC voltages between **9V and 36V**, regulating this down to 5V.
 The converter is fully isolated to 1.5kV and operates with ~90% efficiency.

 	<div class="grid" markdown>